Edward Lee Lamoureux, Ph.D.

 due: You.
 Show up.

-In class: Introduce class procedures and define the rhetorical perspective to organizational communication
+Introduce class procedures and define the rhetorical perspective to organizational communication

 For class 2: Read and summarize Hoffman & Ford, chapter 1 and do summary and Thesis Analysis.
 Read but do not write about Plato and rhetoric